Palestinian shot by Israel in Gaza border clashes dies - NewsBreak

 Palestinian shot by Israel in Gaza border clashes dies

-RAMALLAH, West Bank (AP) — A Palestinian man has died of a bullet wound suffered during clashes with Israeli troops along the Gaza border fence over the weekend, Palestinian health officials said.
-Osama Dueij, 32, died Wednesday after he was shot in the leg on Saturday during a violent demonstration on the border.
-The Israeli military said demonstrators approached one area of the fence in northern Gaza and tried to climb over while throwing explosives at troops.
-In response, it said that troops fired tear gas and live rounds toward the protesters.
-Israeli gunfire wounded 41 Palestinians, including a 13-year-old boy who was shot in the head, the Hamas-run health ministry said.www.wcn247.com
+GAZA CITY, Gaza Strip (AP) — Palestinian officials say a Palestinian man has died of a bullet wound suffered during clashes with Israeli troops along the Gaza border fence over the weekend.
+The Hamas militant group identified the man, 32-year-old Osama Dueij, as a member of its armed wing.
+Dueji died after he was shot in the leg Saturday during a violent demonstration on the border.
+Palestinians say Israeli gunfire wounded 41 Palestinians, including a 13-year-old boy who was shot in the head.
+An Israeli sniper was also critically wounded when he was shot in the head at point blank range.abc17news.com

 Comments / 0